SAIL-UA/okn-page/knowledge-graph-database.md

 Implementing graph database functionality within a relational database is not difficult.
 This can be achieved by adding an overlay table that records the type of each table—whether it represents an entity or a relationship.
 For example, as mentioned earlier, the **"substance"** table functions as an entity table, while the **"substance_incident_type"** table serves as a relationship table.

-## Tools

-Here are the tools used in the Knowledge Graph Database design and construction tasks:

-- PostgreSQL
-- pgAdmin 4